Matt

 Betta fish, the dazzling jewels of the aquarium world, are fascinating for reasons beyond their vibrant colors and flowing fins.
 Unlike most fish, bettas possess a remarkable ability: they can breathe air directly from the surface.
 This unique feature influences everything from their behavior to how we should care for them.

-The Secret: The Labyrinth Organ
+The Secret to How Betta Fish Breathe: The Labyrinth Organ

 The key to a betta’s air-breathing lies in the labyrinth organ, which is located above their gills.
 Imagine a miniature maze with thin, delicate tissues packed with blood vessels.
 When a betta breaks the surface, it gulps in the air, and these tissues extract oxygen like our lungs do!
 It’s an incredible adaptation that allows them to survive in environments other fish might find impossible.